 “Making our communities stronger and healthier is at the core of everything we do at Sanford Health,” said Micah Aberson, executive vice president at Sanford Health.
 “We’re committed to meeting the broad needs of our communities through investments in quality-of-life and health and wellness initiatives that support the people who live and work across our region.”

-Finally, planning efforts are already underway to establish a cutting-edge clinical initiative to create one of the world’s leading virtual hospitals to provide affordable care in rural and underserved areas of the Midwest.
+Finally, planning efforts are already underway to establish a cutting-edge clinical initiative to create one of the world’s leading virtual care centers to provide affordable care in rural and underserved areas of the Midwest.

-The state-of-the-art virtual hospital will deliver medical services to communities, patients and long-term care residents across Sanford’s communities and beyond.
-The virtual hospital will serve people from all over through the health system’s network of hospitals and clinics, expanding opportunities to receive care in our communities as well as long-term care locations.
+The state-of-the-art virtual care center will deliver medical services to communities, patients and long-term care residents across Sanford’s communities and beyond.
+The virtual care center will serve people from all over through the health system’s network of hospitals and clinics, expanding opportunities to receive care in our communities as well as long-term care locations.

 Sanford Health expects to announce more details, including an additional philanthropic commitment of support, in the next year.